MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Failures of disk data occur in small regions, e.g., blocks of data or small groups of blocks of data.
 These data failures within a storage service occur randomly and independently among the disk resources of the storage server.
 - Documents may occupy more or less storage depending on their size.
 Since failures of blocks of storage are random and independent, a failure is more likely to be located within a large document than within a small one.

+The model permits great variety in the structuring of the simulations.
+Not all possibilities have been used in the simulations reported here.
+A number of simplifications were used to reduce dramatically the size of the problem space to be searched.
+For example, we report results for a single client library with a single collection of documents.
+Given the assumptions that clients, collections, and documents all are independent of each other, results for multiple clients, multiple collections, and varying sizes of collections can be extrapolated from these results.
+Similarly, early testing revealed that document size did not interact with other simulation parameters in any unforeseen ways; so we have reported results for a limited number of document sizes, along with guidelines for scaling document size relative to other adjustable parameters, such as sector error rate.
+See the section on "Simplifying Assumptions."

 ## Basic Model Framework